eip-home/eip-arch/draft-eip-arch.md

 Another example of extensions to IPv6 for network monitoring is specified in {{RFC8250}}, which defines an IPv6 Destination Options header called Performance and Diagnostic Metrics (PDM).
 The PDM option header provides sequence numbers and timing information as a basis for measurements.

-The “Alternate Marking Method” is a recently proposed performance measurement approach described in {{RFC }}.
+The “Alternate Marking Method” is a recently proposed performance measurement approach described in {{RFC8321}}.
 The draft {{I-D.draft-ietf-6man-ipv6-alt-mark}} (also close to becoming an RFC) defines a new Hop-by-Hop Option to support this approach.

 “Path Tracing” {{I-D.draft-filsfils-spring-path-tracing}} proposes an efficient solution for recording the route taken by a packet (including timestamps and load information taken at each hop along the route).
 This solution needs a new Hop-by-Hop Option to be defined.